Tindjiev/Unity-Mirror/README.md

 ## How it works

 It uses a secondary camera (mirror camera) and projects what it views onto a cube (mirror glass).
-The mirror camera is placed behind the mirror following the Main camera (or the camera the mirror will be visible to).
+The mirror camera is placed behind the mirror following the Main camera (or any camera the mirror is planned to be visible to).
-Its Projection Matrix set so that the near clipping plane matches exactly the mirror glass surface.
+Its Projection Matrix is set so that the near clipping plane matches exactly the mirror glass surface.

 When the Main camera gets close to the mirror, the mirror glass shrinks so that it fits the screen almost exactly.
-This happens because otherwise the rendering on the mirror glass gets pixelated.
+Otherwise, the rendering on the mirror glass would appear pixelated on the screen.
 So it's a nice trick to avoid increasing the pixel size of the render texture

 ## Limitations/Issues